-Umajin App Creator UI has 2 buttons/functions in the bottom menu bar that help you preview your app on different devices and also rotate it.
+Umajin Editor UI has 2 buttons/functions in the bottom menu bar that help you preview your Project on different devices and also rotate it.

-- The second one with a portrait screen and tilt arrows enables you to rotate your app from portrait to landscape.
+- The second one with a portrait screen and tilt arrows enables you to rotate your Project from portrait to landscape.

-- Opening the ‘File’ menu and selecting ‘App Settings’ also allows you to lock your app to portrait or landscape or to support rotation.
+- Opening the ‘File’ menu and selecting ‘Project Settings’ also allows you to lock your Project to portrait or landscape or to support rotation.

 To maintain a component to be the same size across all devices, you need to set the appropriate width or height dimension to mm(millimeters).

 Resize to Content Property